samithcsachi/Machine_Learning_Projects/Breast Cancer Detection Pycaret (Classification)/README.md

 # Dataset

-The dataset contains the  Bigmart Sales.
+The dataset contains the  Breast Cancer data.